Mintabie is a former remote opal mining town in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia.

 APY has informed the South Australian Governerment and the Mintabie residents that it does not intend to authorise Mintabie residents to reside at Mintabie or elsewhere on the APY Lands.

-Following a 2017 Review of the Mintabie Township Lease (2017 Review) (PDF 3.2 MB), the South Australian Government decided to uphold the decision made by the former government in February 2018 to terminate the lease.
+Following the 2017 review of the Mintabie township lease the South Australian Government decided to uphold the decision made by the former government in February 2018 to terminate the lease.

 To give residents time to make alternative arrangements, the date for termination of the lease was 30 June 2019.